pfroud/bike-prices/README.md

 Thus prices are MSRP.

-#### Format

 An input entry begins with a header, which has the name of the model, a space, and the number of versions for that model.
 For example, `Specialized_Diverge 7`.

-Following the header are lines for version names, version prices, and version materials.
+Following the header are lines for version names, version costs, and version materials.

-For example, if a model has 7 versions, there are seven lines with one name on each line, then seven lines with one price on each line, etc.
+For example, if a model has 7 versions, there are seven lines with one name on each line, then seven lines with one cost on each line, etc.

 One blank line separates input entries.

-### Output PDF
+### Output

 Check out `Sample output/`.

-The page size is currently 74.81 inches by 37.01 inches.
+The page size is currently 74.81 inches by 37.01 inches, because fuck you.
+It's vector anyway.

-## Known issues
+## Issues & future work
 - Model versions with the same price are drawn on top of each other.
-- When price range override is on, colored bars go off the edge of the page.
+- When cost range override is on, colored bars go off the edge of the page.

+Obviously, a static pdf diagram is really shitty.